bluegreen-labs/phenor/README.md

 Here I combine three of my R packages to facilitate fast and reproducible phenology model development using both PhenoCam and MODIS phenology (MCD12Q2) data.

 I combine the query interface in [daymetr](https://github.com/khufkens/daymetr), to access DAYMET climatological data.
 The [phenocamr](https://github.com/khufkens/phenocamr) package provides easy access to raw PhenoCam Gcc time series and estimated phenological phases.
 MODIS data is provided through single pixel querying of the ORNL MODIS DAAC using the MODISTools R package.
-Gathered or processed data is subsequently formated and fit to various phenology models using this phenor package.
+Gathered or processed data is subsequently formated and fit to various phenology models using the phenor package.

 ## Installation